 There are times when no specific word can describe a feeling, situation or emotion.
 However, some countries do have specific romantic expressions to describe particular things which not present in the English language.
 Here are some of them.

 Mamihlapinatapai.
 According to The Date Report, this word is a Guinness World Record holder for being the "most succinct word."
 This word means a meaningful wordless look shared by two individuals hoping that either will offer to do something which both parties desire but are unwilling to do.

 Gigil.
 This Filipino word refers to the irresistible desire to pinch, bite or squeeze something that is extremely cute and adorable--like the feeling that you get when you see a really cute baby that you want to hug so tight but you know you can't.

 Viraag.
 Have you ever felt extreme emotional pain when you are separated from someone or when you are away from something?
 That kind of feeling is best described by this Hindu word.

 Cafune.
-According to Daily Mail, this word means the act of running your fingers through your beloved's hair.
+According to Expedia, this word means the act of running your fingers through your beloved's hair.
 This relaxing notion is described in just one Portuguese word.

 Oodal.
 Have you ever got into an argument with your lover but find it too petty yet still want to continually pretend you're still mad?
 Well, that's Oodal, a Tamil word.